Contraceptive Use in the United States

 TEEN CONTRACEPTIVE USE

-• Among teenage women who are at risk of unintended pregnancy, 81% are currently using a contraceptive method.
+• Among teenage women who are at risk of unintended pregnancy, 82% are currently using a contraceptive method; 59% of at-risk teens reported use of a highly effective contraceptive method.

 • Teenagers who do not use a contraceptive method at first sex have twice as high odds of becoming teen mothers as those who use a method.